Competitive Pricing Is One Of The Best Yet Simplest Pricing Strategies

 In the following paragraphs, we will try to explain what is competitive pricing and provide some real-life examples of it.
 We will then consider the advantages and disadvantages of competition-based pricing and give a small guide on how to perform competitive pricing right.

 Competitive pricing or competition-based pricing is a pricing strategy where you take into account the prices of your competitors when setting your products’ prices.

 This pricing method is usually used for homogenous products in highly competitive markets and can be also referred to as market-oriented pricing.

-When it comes to competitor based pricing, you have three options:
+When it comes to competitor-based pricing, you have three options:

 Let’s take two of the most successful smartphone brands at the moment.
-Apple and Samsung are competing for the customers’ attention and their marketing and pricing strategies are worth very serious studying.
-We will just take a quick look and see what do they do with their prices.
+Apple and Samsung are competing for the customer’s attention and their marketing and pricing strategies are worth very serious studying.
+We will just take a quick look and see what they do with their prices.
 Since the prices in this industry are very dynamic and change over time, we will take the prices on the release dates, to avoid any inconvenience.
 Also, we need to have in mind that Apple and Samsung don’t release their phone at the same time.
 Apple usually releases its most popular phones in October, while Samsung does this in January.
 Disregarding the fact that it’s not the same year, we will take the shortest period between the two releases and compare the phones Apple released in October 2020. (iPhone 12, iPhone 12 Pro, and iPhone 12 Max – released in November) and phones Samsung released in January 2021 (Galaxy S21, S21+, and S21 Ultra).
-Since Samsung was the one who has released their products later, they had the chance to look at Apple’s prices.
+Since Samsung was the one who released its products later, they had the chance to look at Apple’s prices.

 Another great example of competitive pricing that is not coming from two brands competing is Amazon.
 The key to its success is very carefully done competitive pricing intelligence.
 This allows them to always offer the cheapest price for a product and in this way beat their competition.